mansoto8/dante-server-image/README.md

 ## Testing in Firefox

-For testing the proxy with a browser I recommend using firefox and a plugin called Proxy Toggle which allows to set authentication credentials for a socks proxy.
+For testing the proxy with a browser I recommend using firefox and a plugin called Proxy Toggle which allows setting authentication credentials for a socks proxy.
 Next is the setup I used to test it:

 [![Plugin screenshot][plugin-screenshot]]